Use this button to switch between dark and light mode.

 So, for instance, by analyzing a massive set of verdicts and settlements, a computer can make a reasonably accurate prediction of how long a case may take to reach a decision or how much a possible cash award could be.
 That’s handy insight for attorneys deciding on whether or not it makes financial sense to take a case.

-You can also predict things like motion outcomes.
+Alternatively, an attorney can also predict things like motion outcomes.
 Take a specific judge for example.
-By analyzing their past grant/denial rates for a particular motion, you get a good idea of how successful your similar motion request could be.
+By analyzing their past grant/denial rates for a particular motion, it's possible to predict how successful a similar motion request could be.

 This insight isn’t wizardry—it’s data analytics.
 And analytics are the fuel that powers artificial intelligence engines.